Want Relief from Tinnitus: Explore Lenire

 Diagnostic testing and an evaluation by an otologist will rule out possible medical factors that could be causing or contributing to your tinnitus.
 Because your tinnitus symptoms are personal and unique in nature, an in-depth evaluation will help us create a specialized treatment plan for you.

-Although there isn’t a single cure for tinnitus, our audiologists have the knowledge and experience to provide you with treatment methods that can help lessen the impact that tinnitus has on your life.
+Our audiologists have the knowledge and experience to provide you with treatment methods that can help lessen the impact that tinnitus has on your life; including the first FDA approved tinnitus treatment option – Lenire.
 In many cases, the distressing combination of tinnitus and hearing loss can be relieved with AGX® Hearing technology.

 The No. 1 treatment for tinnitus for those who also experience hearing loss is the use of a personal hearing system, which can improve your hearing and often reduce or eliminate your perception of tinnitus.
 There are a number of treatment options, including: